zephyrproject-rtos/zephyr/doc/kernel_v2/memory/maps.rst

 A memory block is allocated by calling :cpp:func:`k_mem_map_alloc()`.

-The following code builds on the example above, and waits up to 100 milliseconds for a memory block to become available, and gives a warning if it is not obtained in that time.
+The following code builds on the example above, and waits up to 100 milliseconds for a memory block to become available, then fills it with zeroes.
+A warning is printed if a suitable block is not obtained.

 .. code-block:: c

     char *block_ptr;

     if (k_mem_map_alloc(&my_map, &block_ptr, 100) == 0)) {
-        /* utilize memory block */
+        memset(block_ptr, 0, 400);
+	...
     } else {
         printf("Memory allocation time-out");
     }